jazzband/wagtailmenus/README.rst

 New to wagtailmenus?
 ====================

-Take a few minutes to read our `Overview and key concepts <http://wagtailmenus.readthedocs.io/en/stable/overview.html>`_ page.
+Start by reading our `Overview and key concepts <http://wagtailmenus.readthedocs.io/en/stable/overview.html>`_ page.
-It will give you a better understand of how the apps works, and help you decide whether it is a good fit for you project.
+It will give you a better understand of how the app works, and help you decide whether it is a good fit for your project.

 How do I use it?